ssukijth0330/disney_hls_parser_new_discontinuity/README.md

         - Match with "EXT-X-DISCONTINUITY": set the discontinuity flag on
         - Match "EXT-X-ENDLIST": set MediaPlatlist.ended: true

-      - When th loop is completed:
+      - When the loop is completed:
          - Put the target_duration and version along with segment Vector into the return MediaPlaylist

 Output of MediaPlaylist after prasing: